chrisspen/laser-range-finder/README.md

 ![Line Estimate 1](docs/images/sample-line-1.jpg)

-Notice the estimate is pretty close, but there's still has some noise, mostly on the left-hand side of the image where the laser line is absorbed by a matte black finish.
+Notice the estimate is pretty close, but there's still some noise, mostly on the left-hand side of the image where the laser line is absorbed by a matte black finish.
 We fix this by calculating the line's mean and standard deviation brightness, and ignore anything that's less than `mean - stddev`, giving us:

 ![Line Estimate 2](docs/images/sample-line-2.jpg)

-That's removed a lot of the noise, but notice there's still a little left in the top of the image.
-For this setup, the laser was positions below the camera, which means that the line should never appear above the middle row, so can assume any laser line pixels detected above the middle row are noise.
+That's removed a lot of the noise, but notice there's still a tiny bit of noise in the top-left part of the image.
+For this setup, the laser was positioned below the camera, which means that the line should never appear above the middle row.
+So can assume any laser line pixels detected above the middle row are noise.
 That gives us our final image, which almost perfectly detects the laser projection:

 ![Line Estimate 3](docs/images/sample-line-3.jpg)